Last Updated on

 For example, supposing for July’s sales, your online store generated a revenue of £25,000 with a total of 10,000 orders. £25,000 divided by 10,000 = £25.
 The monthly average order value for July was £25.

 Together with the conversion rate and customer lifetime value, the average order value is part of the “big three” – which are the key metrics used to optimise e-commerce performance.
 AOV is a key indicator that online stores can use to track business performance and therefore optimise their offering.
 Additionally, AOV can help online stores prepare personalised sales strategies like cross-selling and upselling.

 Quite simply, AOV drives business profitability.
 The higher the AOV, the higher the marketing return on your investment will be.

 Tips to improve the Average Order Value (AOV)

 Retailers and marketers are always looking for ways to increase the store’s AOV.
 Consider the following strategies to improve average order value:

 Know who the VIPs are

-High spending customers (VIPs) are assets that any business should be taking care of.
-The most valuable customers are also these brand’s advocates as they are not just repeat buyers but those who share, recommend and talk about the product or service to their friends and family.
-Taking care of the high value customers (VIPs) will not only improve sales but also improve brand recognition and perception.
+High spending customers (VIPs) are assets that every business should be taking care of.
+The most valuable customers are also brand advocates as they aren’t just repeat buyers but, also buyers who share, recommend and talk about the product or service to their friends and family.
+Taking care of the high value customer (VIPs) will not only improve sales but also improve brand recognition and perception.

 Offer product recommendations

 Personalisation is a key tool to raise AOV.
 Product recommendation, for example, is one tool that online stores can use within their personalisation strategy.
 The aim is to find a way to ensure that customers enjoy a personalised shopping experience the entire time.
-For example, promoting products according to the geography or seasons where the customer is shopping.
+For example, promoting products according to the geography or seasons relevant to the customer.